 How to Combat Holiday Competition

-This holiday season (and during most special occasions), pop-up shops pop up everywhere in the world.
+This holiday season (and during most special occasions), pop-up shops appear everywhere in the world.

 Shops sell tree lights, children’s toys, and drinking glasses etched with names and phrases.
 Gift baskets are also sold in these locations.
-I’ve seen them myself, especially in malls where you and I know most customers are found.
+I’ve seen them myself, especially in malls where many customers visit.